Why Effective DRP Solutions Combine Social Media and Dark Web Data

 Costly crises are also overlapping into non-cyber risks that can be detected online—such as damaging viral content, targeted disinformation, and explicit physical threats.
 These aren’t always detectable with highly-specific search tools, like dark web monitoring services.

-As the online threat landscape combines more risk areas, corporate security teams require web monitoring tools that locate risks across a wide breadth of social media and darknet sites.
-Combining these feeds in a security platform ensures more streamlined workflows and a more comprehensive digital and physical risk solution.
+As the online threat landscape combines more risk areas, corporate security teams require web monitoring tools that locate risks across a wide breadth of online spaces.
+Combining these sources in a security platform ensures more streamlined workflows and a more comprehensive digital and physical risk solution.

 Secondly, corporate security risks now originate from a wider variety of online spaces than ever before.
 Investigations that start with technical feeds or dark web monitoring almost always cross over into social media sources—and vice versa.
 Beyond detecting unusual network traffic or other technical breach indicators, digital risk protection now covers: